This article may contain affiliate links for which we may receive compensation. Thank you for your support.

-Adelaide zoo provides an opportunity for you to get closer to your favourite animal friends.
-Want to be a Zoo keeper for a day? or perhaps you’d like to hand feed the Giant Pandas, help Hippos with their daily mouth check, feed the Giraffe’s or hang out with the Koalas.
+If you’ve ever wanted to be a Zoo keeper for a day, Adelaide Zoo is the place!
+You can hand feed the Giant Pandas, help Hippos with their daily mouth check, feed the Giraffe’s or hang out with the Koalas.
 Contact the zoo for more information about your special experience.

 Museums and Galleries and Botanical Gardens

 As one of the earliest settled cities in Australia, Adelaide has a number of beautiful old buildings.